top of page

 So as you can see, values are your north star.
 They guide you to practicing good virtuous living.
 Your character is who you have become over time.
 And that is why we call our school here Character Skool.
 It won't take a day or two to develop character.
 It will take a life time of practicing virtuous living based on your values.

-Here are 20 winning values that we hope can guide you:
+Here are 20 winning values that we know can guide you:

 • Integrity